 The stats around the subject of blogging are pretty compelling.
-According to Hubspot, marketers who blog receive 67% more leads and receive 97% more links to their websites; and just like Pets Win Prizes, links mean search engine rankings.
-However, many businesses get blogging spectacularly wrong because they miss some of the most basic principles.
+According to Hubspot, marketers who blog receive 67% more leads and receive 97% more links to their websites.
+However, many businesses are confused about effective blogging and don't get the full benefit they deserve from the effort they put in.

 There Are Two Types of Blogging

-In my opinion, there are two types of blogging.
+In my opinion, there are two types of commercial blogging.
 The first involves people who blog for a living.
 They set out to become thought leaders in a particular niche, building a large and loyal following of readers who hang on their every word.
 They make money from their traffic, i.e. advertising, and from companies who are prepared to pay for their products to be reviewed and put in front of their large readership.
-To be honest, I don't really get it...
+They have become known as influencers.

-The second type of blogging is what businesses do.
-Now it's possible these blogs can also build a large following and be seen as thought leaders but to be honest that's pretty rare.
-The chances of blogging for your business and building something huge are slim, but you can use it to generate interest in your company and generate valuable leads.
-As a lead generation agency, it's what we do for our clients and it works.
+The second type of commercial blogging is what businesses do.
+Now it's possible these types of blogs can also build a large following and their authors can be seen as thought leaders, but it's less common.
+The chances of blogging for your business and building something huge are slim, but you can use it to generate interest in your company and generate valuable leads and sales.
+As a lead generation tactic it can be very effective, but it's easy to get it wrong.

 How To Use A Blog (that virtually nobody reads) Effectively

-You see, chasing very competitive search phrases is a fool's errand.
+This is because chasing very competitive search phrases is hard.
 Sure if you secure a top position the payback can be huge, but it's a high-risk approach, search engine optimisation or SEO is a frustrating exercise.
+This is where your blog can help.

 3 Steps To Blogging Success